 The main purpose of this paper is to compare the results of the method that was discussed in [5] using only Partition Coefficient cluster validation with another cluster validation indices in order to find efficient way to detect the fault location in oil field area.
-In this paper we compared 3 different cluster validity indices; Partition Coefficient, Partition Entropy and Proportional Exponent with the result obtained from [5].
+In this paper 3 different cluster validity indices are compared; Partition Coefficient, Partition Entropy and Proportional Exponent with the result obtained from [5].
 In line with [5], two different normalization method are implemented.
-Operator experience are used to improve the clustering process. α -cut defuzzification technique is used and the value is selected in a range in which 100% successful trials is achieved.
+Operator experience are used to improve the clustering process.
+Fault distances measured from the feeders circuit breakers are used in the clustering process as additional input to the feature matrix.
+Alpha-cut defuzzification technique is used and the value is selected in a range in which 100% successful trials is achieved.
 The results for all cases are coppered including the result obtained in [5].
-It shows that that best result is obtained by the new procedure if "Partial Entropy" with matrix maximum normalization and 50% alfa-cut are used.
+It shows that that best result is obtained by the new procedure if "Partial Entropy" with matrix maximum normalization and 50% Alfacut are used.